zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **A:** See [Go modules support in VS Code](https://github.com/Microsoft/vscode-go/wiki/Go-modules-support-in-Visual-Studio-Code)

+**Q: Why is code navigation and code completion slow when using Go modules?**

+This is mostly due to the limitation of the tools that power these features.
+The Go tools team at Google are working on improving them and also working on a [language server](https://godoc.org/golang.org/x/tools/cmd/gopls) which will be the long term solution for all language features.

+For slowness in code completion, log an issue in the [gocode repo](https://github.com/stamblerre/gocode).
+For slowness in code navigation, log an issue in the [godef repo](https://github.com/rogpeppe/godef) or if you chosen to `gogetdoc` in your settings, then log an issue in the [gogetdoc repo](https://github.com/zmb3/gogetdoc)

 **Q: Can I use language server when using Go modules?**

 **A:** Currently, there are 3 language servers in the market for Go.
 The one from go-langserver from Sourcegraph, bingo by @saibing and go-lsp from Google